Two-level systems and growth-induced metastability in hydrogenated amorphous silicon

-Specific heat $C_{P}(T)$ was measured from 2 to 300 K using a microfabricated thin-film nanocalorimeter~\cite{Queen2009}.
+Specific heat, $C_{P}(T)$, was measured from 2 to 300 K using a microfabricated thin-film nanocalorimeter~\cite{Queen2009}.
+Sample area was defined lithographically after deposition and hence has very small error bar.
+The sample volume uncertainty was therefore determined by thickness uncertainty.
+The uncertainty in $C_{P}(T)$ is a combination of 5\% uncertainty in the background addenda~\cite{Queen2009} and 2\% uncertainty in sample thickness.
 Samples grown at 300, 370, and 430 \degree C were measured in their as-prepared and annealed states.
-The anneals were done \textit{in-situ} alternately to the specific heat measurements, in high vacuum for 10$^{4}$ seconds using the nanocalorimeter sample heater.
+Anneals were done in-situ alternately to specific heat measurements, in high vacuum for 10$^4$ seconds using the nanocalorimeter sample heater.
 The sample grown at 470 \degree C was measured and kept in its as-prepared state to verify that samples were stable throughout the duration of the study.
-After the first measurement, all other samples were annealed at $T_{A}=$ 200 \degree C, then fast-cooled (quenched) at $\sim 10^{4}$ K/s, measured, annealed again at the same $T_{A}$, then slow-cooled at $\sim 5$ K/min and re-measured.
-This series was repeated for $T_{A}=$ 300 \degree C (for the samples grown at 370 and 430 \degree C).
+After the first $C_{P}(T)$ measurement, samples were annealed at $\textrm{T}_\textrm{A}$ = 200 \degree C, then fast-cooled (quenched) at $\sim 10^{4}$ K/s, measured, annealed again at the same $\textrm{T}_\textrm{A}$, then slow-cooled at $\sim 5$ K/min and re-measured.
+This series was repeated for $\textrm{T}_\textrm{A}$ = 300 \degree C (for the samples grown at 370 and 430 \degree C).
 The fast cooling rate was achieved by turning off the sample heater power while keeping the thermal bath at 4.2 K; the slow cooling required software control to ensure a constant rate.
 The quenching preserves the high T equilibrated state, including any electronic or bonding defects, while slow cooling allows for further mobility and quasi-equilibration of the system at lower temperatures~\cite{Street1991}.